Celil6p/food-delivery-app/README.md

 ## Components

 Reusable pieces of the application, located in their respective directories and imported as needed.
-For instance, `LoginForm.tsx` is included within `login/page.tsx` to render the form.
+For instance, `LoginForm.tsx` and `Settings.tsx` are included within `login/page.tsx` to render the form and `home/settings/page.tsx` to render user settings.

 ## Styles

 The project uses TailwindCSS for styling, utilizing CSS modules for component-scoped styles and a global CSS file for universal styles.
+Only raw CSS used in `/login/LoginHero/LoginHero.tsx` to override custom styling to react-slick slider package.

 ## Conclusion